 Most public areas in the museum are wheelchair accessible.
 The parking garage and museum lobby are fully ADA accessible with direct access from the garage.

 Rozzelle Court Restaurant and the Donald J. Hall Sculpture Park are partially wheelchair accessible.

-Wheelchairs are available at Coat Check on the Lobby Level of the Bloch Building.
+Wheelchairs and motorized scooters are available at Coat Check on the Lobby Level of the Bloch Building.
 These are free and available on a first-come, first-served basis.